 The Foundation identifies and selects its grant recipients; however we are open to learning about new opportunities.
 Click here to inform us about your project or organization.
 (Please note that the Foundation can only support organizations designated as non-profit by the Internal Revenue Service; we do not make grants to individuals.)

-Boston University Metropolitan College, Department of Gastronomy
+Boston University Metropolitan College, Programs in Gastronomy and the Culinary Arts

 Careers Through Culinary Arts (C-CAP)

 Julia encouraged young people interested in cooking professionally to get solid training and gain work experience in good kitchens.
 C-CAP is a multifaceted school-to-career program that prepares underserved high school students for college and career opportunities in the restaurant and hospitality industry, including internships and employment in top restaurants and corporate dining facilities.
 The Foundation helps support C-CAP's Summer Job Training Program, which provides high school students with work skills and on-the-job experience.
+The students gain valuable experience to prepare them for entry-level jobs in restaurants, hotels, schools, hospitals and other major foodservice venues.
+Furthermore, the program equips young people with job skills that are applicable to all professions such as communication, time management, interpersonal relations, problem solving and work ethics.

 Culinary Historians of Chicago